The Best Cheesy Beef Piroshki (video)

-Watch my video recipe to learn how to shape these delicious meat pockets!
+Watch my YouTube beef piroshki video tutorial to learn how to shape these delicious hand pies!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

-RECIPE UPDATE: Since filming the above video recipe, I’ve changed things up a bit!
+RECIPE UPDATE: Since filming my original video tutorial, I’ve changed things up a bit!
 Instead of using the beef raw, I’ve been frying it first, which results in a fluffier and more delicious filling.
 Here’s how to make the beef and cheese filling:

-- Simply preheat a large frying over medium-high heat and fry the ground beef for 7 to 8 minutes, breaking it up into small pieces.
+- Preheat a large frying over medium-high heat and fry the ground beef for 7 to 8 minutes, breaking it up into small pieces.

-- Let the meat cool until just warm, then combine with the onion, cheese and seasonings.
+- Let the meat cool down until it’s just warm, then combine with the grated onion, cheese, garlic, and seasonings.

 These delicious beef and cheese piroshki can be prepared two ways – deep fried to perfection or baked for a healthier version.